cllopes/reactathon/material/1_es6/5_promises/readme.md

 # Promises

-A `Promises` object representing the eventual completion of failure of an asynchronous operation.
+A `Promises` object representing the eventual completion or failure of an asynchronous operation.

 It is an alternative to using callbacks for delivering the results of asynchronous operations.

-The concept of **promises** is nothing newly introduced in ES6, they are defined by the [Promise/A+ spec](https://promisesaplus.com/)
+The concept of **promises** is nothing newly introduced in ES6, they are defined by the [Promise/A+ spec](https://promisesaplus.com/).

 Many larger frameworks already implemented their own version such as [jQuery Differed Object](https://api.jquery.com/category/deferred-object/) and `$q` in angular.

-As as many other library implementations and polyfills such as Bluebird, node-promise, and RSVP.js.
+Also many pre-ES6 library implementations and polyfills such as [Bluebird](http://bluebirdjs.com/docs/getting-started.html), [node-promise](https://www.promisejs.org/), and [RSVP.js](https://github.com/tildeio/rsvp.js/).

 ## Creating a Promise

-The promise constructor takes 2 arguments a `resolve` function and a `reject`
+The promise constructor takes 2 arguments a `resolve` function and a `reject`.

-**Note** The resolve and reject are callbacks but not usually user defined
+**Note:** The resolve and reject are callbacks but not usually user defined by the promise creator they are passed in by the promise consumer.

 ```javascript 1.8
 function asyncFunc() {